Maks Sorokin

 Leonor Fermoselle, Xinghao Zhu, Duy Ta, Tao Pang, Jiuguang Wang, Simon Le Cléac'h

-We give Spot the ability to manipulate heavy objects (15kg tires) by using its entire body.
-We combine sampling-based optimization with reinforcement learning to enable forceful, multi-contact manipulation that discovers strategies on the fly.
-The system handles objects exceeding the robot's nominal payload at near-human speeds.
+We give Spot the ability to manipulate heavy objects (15kg tires) using its entire body.
+By combining sampling-based optimization with reinforcement learning, the system enables forceful, multi-contact manipulation that discovers strategies on the fly — handling objects that exceed the robot's nominal payload, at near-human speeds.

 Jacta: A Versatile Planner for Learning Dexterous and Whole-body Manipulation